Shipping International: Your Guide to Hassle-Free customs clearance

 What are import duties and taxes?

-Import duties and taxes are levies imposed on imported goods by the destination country.
-These charges are calculated based on the value of the goods, their classification, and the country's tariff schedule.
-Import duties are typically ad valorem, meaning they are a percentage of the value of the goods, while taxes can be levied on a per-unit basis or as a fixed amount.
-These charges contribute to the overall cost of importing goods and must be factored into the pricing strategy.
+Import duties and taxes are charges imposed on imported goods by the destination country.
+These are calculated based on the goods' value, classification, and the country's tariff schedule.
+Import duties are often a percentage of the goods' value, while taxes may be per-unit or a fixed amount.
+These charges affect the overall cost of importing.

 How can I avoid customs delays?